neilmb/villagefire/index.md

 * Our first shared meal is Wednesday evening at 6 p.m.
 * At night we’ll gather around the fire for open song sharing and perhaps some other special happening.

+On Thursday at 10:30 am we come together for our Village Fire Opening Circle.
+Come join in this joyful calling out of our gratitudes and blessings on our gathering grounds.

 **Thursday, June 11, Friday, June 12 and Saturday, June 13**